-In a two-part article, David Barker, founder and technical director at green colocation and connectivity supplier, 4D Data Centres
+In a follow up to part 1, David Barker, founder and technical director at green colocation and connectivity supplier, 4D Data Centres, explains how to access externally stored data and how to deal with the most common issue when accessing storage over a network, latency.

 Posted by David Barker, founder and technical director at green colocation and connectivity supplier, 4D Data Centres